Reckoning and returning, homecoming and belonging, ghosts and grace, the word for place is jungle.

 While performing domestic tasks – harvesting durian, tending to the padi fields, cooking rice in bamboo – Tiyan listens to her mother’s story and begins to speak her words, at first, falteringly, and then with greater fluency as her language proficiency grows.
 Uneasy questions proliferate.
 In this ambivalent migration story, we encounter the potential impossibility of crossing the cultural divide and preserving homeland and language.

-The Capitol at RMIT University will host a free, live, video conversation between Tiyan Baker and curator Lauren Carroll Harris on Tues 18 Aug between 5 – 6pm.
-Join the conversation, and bring your questions to thecapitol.tv.
-The conversation will be archived on The Capitol’s website so you can watch-back later.
+The Capitol at RMIT University hosted a free, live, video conversation between Tiyan Baker and curator Lauren Carroll Harris on Tues 18 August 2021.
+The conversation is archived on The Capitol’s website for you to watch back.

 This project was assisted by The Freedman Foundation Travelling Scholarship for Emerging Artists.
 The program is administered by the National Association for the Visual Arts (NAVA).